 Claire Murdoch (National Director for Mental Health) claimed that NHS England was on track to achieve their goal of treating 95% of all children and young people diagnosed with an eating disorder within one week for urgent cases and four weeks for routine cases by 2020/21.
 However, a report from the Nuffield Trust revealed that as of December 2020 the percentage of children and young people requiring urgent treatment receiving that treatment within one week had fallen to 70.5%.

-Many patients can’t get a bed in a mental health hospital that is close to their homes.
+Many patients struggle to get a bed in a mental health hospital that is close to their home.
 According to NHS figures, in 2016-17 almost 6,000 mental health patients were sent out of their local area to receive care – a rise of 40% in two years.

 In March 2019 it was announced that the NHS would test a pilot scheme for patients in A&E presenting with mental health issues in order to ensure access to quick care.

-In April 2019, NHS England reported that new and expectant mothers now have access to healthcare across England following a rollout of specialist mental health services.
-This is the first time there are specialist services in each of the 44 local NHS areas.
+In April 2019, NHS England reported that new and expectant mothers would have access to healthcare across England following a rollout of specialist mental health services.
+This would be the first time that each of the 44 local NHS areas have specialist services.

 In October 2020, NHS England and NHS Improvement announced that a further £15 million would be put towards strengthening mental health services for nurses, therapists, paramedics, pharmacists and support staff.
 This includes: